Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Methodology

-\paragraph{Response Refinement.} To improve the qualitative aspects of training data, agent answers in the constructed multi-turn QA dataset were refined using the GPT-4.1 model with a temperature parameter of 0.4.
+To improve the qualitative aspects of training data, agent answers in the constructed multi-turn QA dataset were refined using the GPT-4.1 model with a temperature parameter of 0.4.
+A slightly higher temperature than that used for context summarization was chosen to allow some natural variation in phrasing, while remaining low enough to preserve factual consistency with the original agent answer.
 The refinement process considered the instruction, client-agent conversation summary, client question and original agent answer.
 This step improved several qualitative dimensions: naturalness and human-like speaking patterns, appropriate response length according to question complexity, clarity and precision, contextual understanding and coherence with conversational history and removal of noise in the original responses.
 Since the primary objective of this work is to assess the quality of responses generated by SLMs, ensuring high-quality reference answers in the training data was essential.
 Following refinement, additional regex-based filtering was applied to remove remaining noise or formatting inconsistencies.
 The prompt used for response refinement is provided in Appendix~\ref{app:response_refinement}.
+In addition, Figure~\ref{fig:response_refinement_fig} illustrates an example instance of the response refinement process.
 Subsequently, we also used OpenAI's Moderation API to flag and filter potentially offensive content from the refined agent answers, ensuring the final dataset adhered to appropriate content standards.